ankitects/anki-manual/src/files.md

 If you want to back up multiple profiles and your add-ons as well, you can make a complete copy of your [Anki folder](#file-locations).
-Please make sure you close Anki first, as backups may be corrupt if run while Anki is open.
+Please make sure you close Anki first, as backups may be corrupt, if they are run while Anki is open.

 To restore from an automatic backup: